samsuh/2026-journal/README.md

 ## 2/26/26 - Thursday
 Goals for today:
-- Gym, set A
+- DONE ~~Gym, set A~~
-- ThreeJS - start Haunted House (its 3x as long as the others)
+- ThreeJS - start Haunted House (its 3x as long as the others).
+Get up to Texturing section.
 - Follow up on ideas and loose threads.

+### Ideas
+3D shape rendering using fft is interesting.
+Is there such a thing as 3D signal rendering?

+Does it make any sense to use 3d UI?
+Look into some 3d ui projects, im sure someone must have thought of that before.

+Break down the inputs and outputs of an ai manager.

 ## 2/25/26 - Wednesday
 Goals for today: